digitalindiana/DIMockServer/README.md

     </dict>
 ```

-Simulator is asking me for permission each time i run app, what can i do?
+Simulator is asking me for permission each time I run app, what can I do?

 >You can disable firewall for simulator using following commands